Things to Do in Galway January 2026: 10 Unmissable Events in the Month Ahead

 Events//What's On

-Galway is bursting with exciting events every month!
-To help you make the most of what’s happening, we’ve put together a must-read guide featuring the top 15 events you won’t want to miss this month.
-From festivals to live entertainment, there’s something for everyone - so dive in and start planning your next great experience in Galway!
+Galway's event calendar is absolutely bursting with events and festivals all year long!
+So, to help you make the most of what’s going on, we’ve put together a must-read guide featuring the top 10 events you won’t want to miss this month.
+From family-friendly events to live entertainment, there’s something for everyone - so dive in and start planning your next great Galway experience right here..

-Please note; Below is just a snippet of everything Galway has to offer event-wise in the month ahead.
-If you would like a full and inclusive look at everything Galway has going on, please check out our website at; https://thisisgalway.ie/events/.
+Below is just a snippet of everything Galway has to offer event-wise in the month ahead.
+If you would like a full list of all the wonderful events Galway has on, please check out our website at; https://thisisgalway.ie/events/.

 More information here